jaunt/EJS-Site-Builder-Docs/airfry/data/md/templates/frontmatter.md

 ---
-title: Frontmatter Variables
+title: Front Matter
 order: 6
 ---

-# Template Front Matter
+# Front Matter

 **Front matter** is a block of text you can place at the top of your [template files](/templates/templates/) to give Airfry extra details about how to generate html files.